 Testing and Control Software for Material Testing Machines

 All instruments can function as stand-alone units, but there is an ever-increasing requirement for automated operation and software control, often via a PC.
 All of Lloyd Instruments’ ‘Plus’ materials testing machines have PC control functionality via the company’s NexygenPlus test and control software.

-The NexygenPlus software application provides a wide-ranging library of predefined test setups which are based on international standards.
+The NexygenPlus software application provides a wide-ranging library of predefined test setups that are based on international standards.
 It can be used to set up routine tests, or to create a more complex multi-stage test, allowing the operator to monitor and control every aspect of the system from one, intuitive user interface.

-The software allows for quick, powerful and reliable testing as well as easy control of a range of data analysis features.
+The software allows for quick, powerful, and reliable testing as well as easy control of a range of data analysis features.
 NexygenPlus is provided as a full, comprehensive package that does not require any additional modules.
 It includes:

 - User interface customization facility

-- Comprehensive suite of test setups
+- A comprehensive suite of test setups

 - Video and still picture capture system

 - Security and audit trail utility

 - Data export utility for connection to LIMS and SPC packages